Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 # Request History & Fixes Log

+log #010 – July 28, 2025
+📝 Request: Harden the way you handle logging for the Request History & Fixes section on the dashboard
+✅ Resolution: HARDENED LOGGING SYSTEM IMPLEMENTED: Created REQUEST_HISTORY.md backup file and CONSTRAINTS.md with strict rules.
+Implemented Python dictionary-based log management with update_log_resolution() and append_new_log() functions.
+Added automatic mirroring to backup file and constraint protection system to prevent accidental overwrites.

 log #009 – July 28, 2025
 📝 Request: Dashboard JavaScript errors preventing functionality from loading
 ✅ Resolution: Fixed critical JavaScript syntax errors that were preventing all dashboard features from loading.
 Restored Service Warmup Status section with health monitoring, added search functionality for calls, and fixed Request History logs display.